 George Hazlewood was armed with one of the first Spencer rifles that reached Stephens County, and with this weapon, did deadly work.
 But accounts differ as to the number of Indians that were wounded and killed.
 Most conservative reports, however, indicate that one or two Indians were killed and an equal number wounded.

-Along about this particular period, a mysterious negro, named Cato, who in a measure, made his home at Fort Concho, often disappeared, and would be gone for long periods of time.
-This negro man was the husband of Indian Kate, who was also known as Comanche Kate, for her father was a Comanche Indian.
+Along about this particular period, a mysterious African, named Cato, who in a measure, made his home at Fort Concho, often disappeared, and would be gone for long periods of time.
+This African man was the husband of Indian Kate, who was also known as Comanche Kate, for her father was a Comanche Indian.
 Her mother was formerly a slave of Wm.
 Greenwood, who moved to old Fort Mason, a few years before the outbreak of the Civil War.
 It was generally believed that Cato, her husband, was at times, operating with the Indians.
 And when George Hazlewood was killed, according to reports, Cato was with the Indians and helped commit the murder.

 From the little branch where Geo.
 Hazlewood was murdered, the Indians went westward, and for a time, stopped in sight of old Mugginsville.
 From there they started toward the northwest.